dotnet/dotNext/docs/features/core/atomic.md

 ```

 # Atomic operations for arrays
-C# doesn't provide volatile access to array elements syntactically in contrast with volatile fields.
-DotNext library provides the same set of atomic operations as for scalar types with a small difference: array atomic operation accept element index as additional argument.
+C# doesn't provide volatile access to array elements syntactically in contrast with volatile fields. .NEXT library provides the same set of atomic operations as for scalar types with a small difference: array atomic operation accept element index as additional argument.

 The second approach utilizes extension method.
 ```csharp